seb1k/networkmap.js/README.md

-I needed a network map tool for my job... networkmap.js had a good design, so U used it.
+I needed a network map tool for my job... networkmap.js had a good design, so I used it.

 But it's buggy as HELL !